 Your family’s safety is the number one reason to hire a professional.
 Water heaters involve high-voltage electricity or natural gas lines, both of which can be extremely dangerous if handled improperly.
 A small mistake could lead to a gas leak, carbon monoxide poisoning, or a fire.
 Licensed plumbers are trained to handle these connections safely and according to strict local codes here in Metro Detroit.
 They ensure everything is vented correctly and all safety features are in place, preventing the kinds of mistakes that lead to dangerous emergency plumbing situations.
 A professional installation guarantees your new unit operates safely and efficiently from day one.

-Why a Pro Protects Your Warranty and Insurance
+How a Pro Protects Your Warranty and Home Insurance

 Beyond the immediate safety concerns, a professional installation protects your financial investment.
 Most water heater manufacturers state in their terms that the warranty is only valid if the unit is installed by a licensed professional.
 If you install it yourself and something goes wrong, the manufacturer can void the warranty, leaving you to pay for repairs or a full replacement out of pocket.
 Similarly, if a DIY installation causes a flood or fire, your homeowner’s insurance may not cover the damages.
 Hiring a pro ensures your warranty stays intact and gives you the documentation you need for any potential insurance claims, providing reliable plumbing solutions that protect you long-term.